 Creating videos is a new skill and it requires iteration and measurement in order to fully realize the benefits.
 No one is 100% successful with video at first; it takes time to hone engaging video messages.

 As discussed above, we recommend recording some benchmarks before you begin if that is one of the ways you plan to measure your progress.
-Take the time to review your output each month and start to establish internal benchmarks for different categories of video (job ad, internal).
+Take the time to review your output each month and start to establish internal benchmarks for different categories of video (job ad, internal communications).

 Here are a few key metrics you can monitor to help improve your video effectiveness.